afneville/docs/unix/makefiles.md

 title: Writing Makefiles
 ---

-`make` is a utility designed to automatically rebuild affected parts of a program when components are modified. `make` refers to a _makefile_ to identify the relationships between files.
-If the time stamp of a file is newer than that of another file that depends on it, `make` will run the specified command to rebuild the output from the specified inputs.
-`make` is often used in the build process of a C program, but can be used to great effect automating any task in which an output file depends on a number of other files and should be rebuilt when they change.
+`make` is a utility designed to automatically rebuild parts of a program when its components are modified. `make` refers to a user-defined _makefile_ to identify the relationships between files.
+If the time stamp of a file is newer than that of another file that depends on it, `make` will run the specified actions to rebuild the output from the specified inputs. `make` is often used in the build process of a C program, but can be used to great effect automating tasks in which an output file depends on a number of other files and should be rebuilt when they change.

 # Rules

-A makefile is composed of rules, among other directives.
-A rule has a _target_, a list of _prerequisites_ and a _recipe_.
+A makefile is composed of _rules_, amongst other directives.
+A rule has a _target_ (which may be one or more files), an optional list of _prerequisites_ and an optional _recipe_.

 ```makefile
 target: prerequisites